-Q. Can any of the services on the Medicare telehealth list be furnished and billed when rendered using audio-only technology, such as a telephone?
+Q: Can any of the services on the Medicare telehealth list be furnished and billed when rendered using audio-only technology, such as a telephone?

-Currently, and throughout the duration of the PHE, eligible providers may furnish certain limited services using audio-only technology.
-These services are included on the Medicare telehealth list.
-Unless this list indicates that a service is acceptable for delivery through audioonly interaction, the Medicare telehealth service must be furnished simultaneously using, at a minimum, an interactive audio and video telecommunications system that permits real-time communication between the provider and patient.
+A: Currently, and throughout the duration of the PHE, eligible providers may furnish certain limited services using audio-only technology.
+These services are included on the Medicare Telehealth List.
+Unless this list indicates that a service is acceptable for delivery through audio-only interaction, the Medicare telehealth service must be furnished using, at a minimum, an interactive audio and video telecommunications system that permits real-time communication between the provider and patient.

-Telephonic-only (in other words, telephone) evaluation and management (E/M) service provided by a physician or other qualified healthcare professional to an established patient, parent, or guardian (not originating from a related E/M services provided within the last seven days nor leading to an E/M service or procedure within the next 24 hours) should be billed with 99441-99443.
+Telephonic-only (in other words, telephone) evaluation and management (E/M) service provided by a physician or other qualified health care professional to an established patient, parent, or guardian (not originating from a related E/M services provided within the last seven days nor leading to an E/M service or procedure within the next 24 hours) should be billed with 99441 to 99443.

-Q. Is occupational therapy considered a covered Medicare telehealth service?
+Q: Is occupational therapy considered a covered Medicare telehealth service?

-Historically, therapy services, such as occupational therapy, have not been included on the list of approved Medicare telehealth services.
-However, in light of the public health emerge ncy (PHE) associated with the COVID-19 pandemic, CMS offered additional clarification in the interim final rule and March 17, 2020 Medicare Provider FAQ.
-There, CMS acknowledged the need to mitigate exposure risks during the PHE by adding therapy services to the telehealth list as of March 1.
-Importantly, only eligible healthcare providers may render such services.
+A: Historically, therapy services, such as occupational therapy, have not been included on the list of approved Medicare telehealth services.
+However, in light of the PHE associated with the COVID-19 pandemic, CMS offered additional clarification in the interim final rule and March 17, 2020 Medicare Provider FAQ.
+There, CMS acknowledged the need to mitigate exposure risks during the PHE by adding therapy services to the telehealth list as of March 1, 2020.
+Importantly, only eligible health care providers may render such services.

-While practitioners such as physical therapists, occupational therapists, and speech-language pathologists are not among those identified under section 1842(b)(18)(C) of the Social Security Act as eligible to furnish and bill for Medicare telehealth services, such providers are permitted to offer virtual check-ins (G2010 and G2012) and remote evaluations (in other words, e-visits (G2061-G2063)), and telephone E/M services (98966-98968), where appropriate.
+While practitioners such as physical therapists, occupational therapists, and speech-language pathologists are not among those identified under section 1842(b)(18)(C) of the Social Security Act as eligible to furnish and bill for Medicare telehealth services, such providers are permitted to offer virtual check-ins (G2010 and G2012) and remote evaluations (in other words, e-visits G2061-G2063), and telephone E/M services (98966-98968), where appropriate.

-Q. Does a healthcare provider have to be licensed in the state in which the patient is located at the time of service?
+Q: Does a health care provider have to be licensed in the state in which the patient is located at the time of service?